Family tree for Prince Philip showing:

 Early Years as Consort

-In 1952, Philip and Elizabeth were on tour in Kenya when they learned that George VI had died and Elizabeth was Queen.
+In 1952, Prince Philip and Elizabeth were on tour in Kenya when they learned that George VI had died and Elizabeth was Queen.
 Philip was now consort to the Queen and initially found taking second place to his wife difficult.

 In 1956 he undertook a solo tour of the commonwealth and opened the Melbourne Olympics.
 On his return he founded the Duke of Edinburgh award scheme for young people.